 Need time for renewal?

 Private retreats are for individuals, families, or friends who wish to structure their own time at ARC and can be for any length of stay, as space is available.

-You can enjoy resting, reading, walking, skiing, or simply sitting by the fireplace and looking out the huge living room window.
+You can enjoy resting, reading, walking, canoeing, or simply sitting by the fireplace and looking out the huge living room window.

-Choose from three buildings on the ARC grounds, for more information visit the building specific pages.
+Choose from three buildings on the ARC grounds, for more information visit the building specific pages (listed below).

 Group retreats hosted at ARC are facilitated and planned with leadership from the group.

 Many groups come to ARC year after year to lead their own retreats.
 Groups bring their own participants and agenda, while we provide the hospitality, nurturing space and homemade vegetarian meals.